peilin-chen/peilin-chen.github.io/_pages/reading list.md

   - Efficient Processing of Deep Neural Networks: A Tutorial and Survey(2017)
   - FINN: A Framework for Fast, Scalable Binarized Neural Network Inference(2017)
   - A Lightweight YOLOv2: A Binarized CNN with A Parallel Support Vector Regression for an FPGA(2018)
+  - NeuroSim: A Circuit-Level Macro Model for Benchmarking Neuro-Inspired Architectures in Online Learning(2018)
   - Eyeriss v2: A Flexible Accelerator for Emerging Deep Neural Networks on Mobile Devices(2019)
   - Compute-in-Memory Chips for Deep Learning: Recent Trends and Prospects(2021)
   - Digital Versus Analog Artificial Intelligence Accelerators: Advances, trends, and emerging designs(2022)